jeffreykegler/hoonlint/misc/whitespace.md

 ## Inter-line alignment

-"Attached" text blocks are those with tight or backdented alignment.
+"Attached" slots are those with tight or backdented alignment.
-All other text blocks are "floating".
+All other slots are "floating".
 In non-standard code,
-the column location of the inter-line alignment of a silo of text blocks is the column location most common in the "floating" text blocks.
+the column location of the inter-line alignment of a silo of slots is the column location most common in the "floating" slots

-If two column locations tie in the count of floating text blocks, the tie is broken using the count of total text blocks for that column location.
+If two column locations tie in the count of floating slots, the tie is broken using the count of all slots, including attached slots, with that column location.
-If two column locations tie by total text block count, the tie is broken in favor of the column location that occurs first, lexically.
+If two column locations tie by the count of all slots, then the tie is broken in favor of the column location that occurs first, lexically.

-If there are no floating lexemes, the inter-line alignment column location is irrelevant and undefined.
+If there are no floating slots, the inter-line alignment column location is irrelevant and undefined.
 Also,
-the inter-line alignment column location is undefined unless it also has a total text block count of at least 2 -- in other words an inter-line alignment column location must be the column location of at least two of the text blocks in the silo.
+the inter-line alignment column location is undefined unless it also has a total slot count of at least 2 -- in other words an inter-line alignment column location must be the column location of at least two of the slots in its silo.

 Each silo is examined separately.
-For each silo, only rows with an element in that silo participate in the calculation.
+For each silo, only rows with an element in that silo's slot participate in the calculation.

 If a running could have both a runestep alignment,